Eldritch-Tales/File-Deidentifier/README.md

 # File-Deidentifier
-Program to Deidentify a large amount of .iom files, to preserve HIPPA
+Program to Deidentify .iom files encrypted by EPWorks, to preserve HIPPA.
+The program will copy the input directory and edit all of identifying information within by sorting through each file individually.